bihealth/bih-cluster/bih-cluster/docs/admin/policies.md

    Do not use it to connect to the login node first and then jump to another host outside of the cluster network.
 Doing so is a breach of cluster policies and quite possibly your organization's IT security policies
 3. :shield: As a corollary, SSH reverse tunnels are strictly prohibited.
 4. Outgoing connections are meant for data transfers only (in other words: using SSH/SCP to download file is fine).
-5. :shiedl: Do not leave outgoing connections open longer than necessary.
+5. :shield: Do not leave outgoing connections open longer than necessary.
+6. Sessions of `screen` and `tmux` are only allowed to run on the head nodes.
+   They will be terminated automatically on the compute nodes.

 ### Interactive Use